 The first phase of the Elephant Collaring Project took place in February this year and involved fitting six bulls and six cows with collars.
 This specialist conservation safari was the first of its kind in Grumeti and was led by Executive Director of the Singita Grumeti Fund, Stephen Cunliffe.
 Its success prompted the rollout of phase two, which will take place in September 2018 and see 18 more elephants being fitted with collars.
 Alongside Stephen Cunliffe and a team of local conservationists, scientists, vets and pilots, guests will play a critical role in helping to locate the elephants, monitoring them once they have been darted and are being collared, and following up on the elephants post-collaring.

 Other activities on the itinerary for this safari include exposure to the Fund’s high tech anti-poaching headquarters, training with the new canine unit, learning more about the Environmental Education Center and other community outreach projects undertaken at Grumeti.
 Guests will also experience the best of a Serengeti safari, staying at Singita’s spectacular lodges and camps which offer luxurious accommodation and sweeping views of endless grassy plains.
 Daily game drives, wilderness walks and exceptional food and wine round off this unforgettable African experience.

-To find out more about the packages available and how to book your place on the trip (which has three set departure dates) please take a look at the Safari with a Purpose online brochures:
+To find out more about the package available and how to book your place on the trip please take a look at the Safari with a Purpose online brochure:

 24 – 28 September 2018 »